Today we’re excited to be reviewing the Linx Gaia, a dry herb vaporizer offering an all-quartz vapor pathway and precision temperature control.

 Linx Gaia Review: Breakdown

 The overall quality of the Gaia is pretty good.
 The exterior is slick, with a design that looks a lot like a box mod.
-From what we’ve seen of other vaporizers made by Lynx, you can always count on their vaporizers to look good.
+From what we’ve seen of other vaporizers made by Linx, you can always count on their vaporizers to look good.

 The materials used are also very good.
 The obvious star of the show is the quartz heating chamber, which makes a lot of sense from a flavor standpoint.
-Lynx is the first manufacturer to try this in an herbal vaporizer, but it would be surprising if we don’t see more of this in the future.
+Linx is the first manufacturer to try this in an herbal vaporizer, but it would be surprising if we don’t see more of this in the future.

 There are two places where I can’t help feeling like they missed an opportunity to make a truly excellent vaporizer.
 The first is the fact that this is a conduction/convection hybrid, with more conduction than convection.
 The quartz chamber suggests flavor was a priority, but convection-style heating delivers better overall flavor than conduction.